 The day he was released from Federal Prison on charges of money laundering for a private banking client, he is to receive $104 Million for his 2% reward in UBS whistleblowing case – in which US.
 Treasury collected over $2 Billion in evaded taxes by US citizens with money in UBS Swiss accounts.
-The following video segment is 13 minutes and well worth the time for knowledge of the biggest ever case of whistleblowing to the Justice Department.
+For knowledge of the biggest ever case of whistleblowing to the Justice Department, read on.

 Here’s the wikipedia entry on Brad Birkenfeld: Brad Birkenfeld (born February 26, 1965) is an American banker and whistleblower whose disclosures to the IRS lead to a massive fraud investigation.
 In 2007, he gave information to the United States Department of Justice that resulted in $780 million in fines levied against UBS.
 In 2008 Birkenfeld pleaded guilty to conspiracy to defraud the United States and was sentenced in 2009 to 40 months in prison.
 Many advocacy groups from around the world criticized Birkenfeld’s prosecution and sentence.
 Birkenfeld was scheduled to be released from prison on November 29, 2012.
 However, according to a Reuters report in September 2012, he was released in August 2012.
 Reuters also reported that Birkenfeld had been awarded $104 million by the IRS as a whistleblower.